Unified dynamical system formulations for $f(R,\phi,X)$ gravity with applications to nonminimal derivative coupling and

 \section{Introduction}

 The conception of the inflationary paradigm of the early universe and the discovery of the acceleration of the late-time universe have acted as two catalysts for intense research into extensions of General Relativity (GR).
 Among the diverse landscape of modified gravity theories, two classes have garnered significant attention: $f(R)$ gravity, which generalizes the Einstein-Hilbert action by introducing an arbitrary function of the Ricci scalar, and scalar-tensor theories, which introduce non-minimal couplings between the Ricci scalar and a cosmological scalar field $\phi$ (e.g., the generalized Brans-Dicke theory).
 Later, these two theories were grouped under the general $f(R,\phi)$ class of gravity theories, which have been extensively studied.
 With the introduction of notions like noncanonical kinetic terms \cite{Armendariz-Picon:1999hyi,Armendariz-Picon:2000ulo} and derivative coupling of the field to the geometry \cite{Capozziello:1999uwa,Granda:2009fh}, an even bigger generalized class of gravity theories can be conceived; the $f(R,\phi,X)$ class of theories, where the Lagrangian is a general function of the Ricci scalar $R$, a scalar field $\phi$, and its kinetic term $X = \frac{1}{2} \partial_\mu \phi \partial^\mu \phi$.
 This generic family encapsulates a vast array of phenomenologically viable models, including $f(R)$ gravity \cite{Amendola:2006we,Carloni:2007br}, non-minimally coupled scalar fields \cite{Faraoni:2000nt,Faraoni:2004dn,Faraoni:2005ie,Faraoni:2005vk,Gunzig:2000kk}, models with tachyonic condensation \cite{Mazumdar:2001mm,Gibbons:2002md,Choudhury:2002xu,Feinstein:2002aj,Padmanabhan:2002cp} etc, offering a broad arena for exploring deviations from GR.
-Different classes of $f(R,\phi,X)$ gravity theories have been studies in \cite{Shamir:2020oyu,Bahamonde:2015shn,Keskin:2018awq}.
-Cosmological perturbations in general $f(R,\phi,X)$ gravity theories have been studied by Hwang and Noh \cite{Hwang:2005hb}.
+However, not all such theories may be written in simpler forms like $R+f(\phi,X)$ or $f(R,\phi)+X$.
+Different specific forms of Lagrangians belonging to the $f(R,\phi,X)$ class have been studied in \cite{Shamir:2020oyu,Bahamonde:2015shn,Keskin:2018awq,Myrzakulov:2015qaa,Cecchini:2024xoq}